raspberrypilearning/cd-intermediate-javascript-sushi/en/step_1.md

 ## Introduction

-In these cards you're going to make the to-do list app.
+In these cards you're going to make the todo list app.
 This app can be used to track whatever you want: cool programming tricks you want to learn, places to go, songs to listen to (or learn to play!), or something as simple as things to pick up at the shops.

 ### What you will make